 Common Injuries After Rear-End Crashes

 Rear-end collisions can range from minor to severe.
 Symptoms do not always appear immediately.
+It is common for you to feel worse days after a rear-end crash, and injuries that seem minor at first can become chronic or require extended treatment.
 Typical injuries include neck or back strains often referred to as whiplash, concussions or other traumatic brain injuries, facial injuries from airbags, fractures, and soft tissue damage.
 Proper evaluation and follow through with medical care are important for health and for claim documentation.
+If your injuries are serious, our California auto injury attorneys coordinate doctors, experts, and settlement talks.

 What A Rear-End Settlement May Look Like

 There is no single average that fits every case.
 Settlements are influenced by injury severity, medical costs, wage loss, future care, liability disputes, and insurance limits.
+You should be aware that insurance companies are financially motivated to minimize payouts, particularly when injuries or fault are contested.
 Recent outcomes for rear-end cases can be reviewed on our results page.
 For an estimate tailored to your facts, use our rear end accident settlement calculator.

 Illustrative ranges only.
 Results vary by facts and venue.